mmotti/Windows-11-Initialisation-Tweaks/README.md

     * ~~Set the icon layout that I like (small icons & sort by item type).~~

 1. **File Explorer:**
+    * Hide recent files from Quick Access.
+    * Hide frequently used folders from Quick Access.
     * Show hidden files.
     * Show extensions for known file types.
     * Open "This PC" by default.